-At the basic level, Indigenization implies a commitment to understanding the historical, social, and economic conditions of Indigenous populations that fosters respect and understanding of the cultures, traditions, languages and protocols of Indigenous people into the work and learning environment at the JIBC.
+Indigenization at JIBC is a commitment to understanding the historical, social, and economic conditions of Indigenous populations.
+With this understanding, we work to foster respect and understanding of the cultures, traditions, languages and protocols of Indigenous Peoples in the learning environment.

-- To ensure culturally appropriate education and services to Indigenous learners;
+Ensure culturally appropriate education and services for Indigenous learners

-- to increase our community engagement and partnerships with Indigenous communities, organizations and institutions.
+Increase our community engagement and partnerships with Indigenous communities, organizations and institutions

 The Strategic Plan explicitly lists “Identify and offer professional programs that meet the needs of Aboriginal Peoples in BC” (item 1.4) and “Recognize the unique identity and educational needs of Aboriginal Learners, and enhance equitable and collaborative partnerships with Aboriginal Peoples to provide culturally appropriate education, training and research” (item 2.6) as part of the document.